 1. Choose a central hotel.

 You might think to save money by staying in a hotel on the outskirts of Paris, but it’ll be worth the few extra bucks to stay in the heart of the city.
 That way, when the urge to nap strikes, you can return to your room fast.
-Use Venere.com to find a hotel nearest the sites that you want to see most.
+Use Venere.com to find a hotel nearest the sites that you want to see most – we provide romantic hotels Paris with all the facilities you need!

 2. Take the bus instead of the Metro.